 Rest in Peace Alan O’Neill.

 Long standing club member John Alan O’Neill passed away recently and his well attended funeral took place on Monday 20th August.
 Alan was one of the early members of the club and took part in many of our activities including developing the layout Clearwater, featuring a railway dockyard scene, which was most appropriate as he also had a great interest in the research and modelling of cranes of all types.
 He also researched model railway paints, mixed his own colours and produced his own historic colour charts.
-His other interests included buses and he was a member of the RT1702 Bus Preservation Society and the Model Bus Federation.
+He had been a long term member of the Bluebell Railway and his other interests included buses and he was a member of the RT1702 Bus Preservation Society and the Model Bus Federation.
 Although he had serious health problems over the last five years, he maintained his interest through magazines and DVD’s and he will be greatly missed.

 Progress at the Palace.